"Every serious euphonium player should find this piece and study it . . . no audience exists that would not fall in love with this work."

 Doug Bristol (b.
 1961) is Professor of Music Theory and Technology at Alabama State University in Montgomery, Alabama, USA.
 While starting out as a jazz performer and writer, having penned music performed and recorded by the One O’Clock Lab Band at the University of North Texas (Escape Velocity, 1986) and the University of Northern Colorado (North Rim, 1997), his output over the last 25 years has concentrated mainly on classical chamber music with a few excursions into larger ensembles.
 About his Fantasy for euphonium and orchestra, Jerry Young writes, "Every serious euphonium player should find this piece and study it . . . no audience exists that would not fall in love with this work" (International Tuba Euphonium Journal, 2008).
 See discography link for works available on CD.

 Doug is an active and versatile trombonist performing in a variety of classical, commercial, and jazz settings.
-He has performed numerous recitals with the trombone quartet Quatuor du Sud and also with the Alabama Tuba/Euphonium Quartet; concerts with Ray Charles, Natalie Cole, Four Tops, O'Jays, Temptations, Shirley Jones, Mary Wilson; many other commercial and jazz artists; and over 150 performances of musical productions at the Alabama Shakespeare Festival.
+He has performed numerous recitals with the trombone quartet Quatuor du Sud and also with the Alabama Tuba/Euphonium Quartet; concerts with Ray Charles, Natalie Cole, Four Tops, O'Jays, Temptations, Shirley Jones, Mary Wilson; many other commercial and jazz artists; and over 230 performances of musical productions at the Alabama Shakespeare Festival.
+Doug also performs regularly with Cathedral Brass of Birmingham.

 Doug earned the Doctor of Arts in Theory and Composition from the University of Northern Colorado with a secondary emphasis in Jazz Pedagogy, M.M. in Trombone Performance from Georgia State University, and B.M. in Jazz from the University of Tennessee.